bots8/nutgram-starter-kit/README.md

 Start your Telegram bot development journey with this simple starter kit, designed for beginners.
 It offers essential tools and guidelines to easily build your first Telegram bot, making it a great choice for those looking to create a ready-to-use bot for production.

-Read nutgram documentation since this starter kit using that Library as core component
+Read nutgram documentation since this starter kit using that Library as core component (version 3.x)

 https://nutgram.dev/